Devking/HeartsAI/README.md

 0.0.1 &mdash; just setting all of the infrastructure up and testing some java things
 0.0.2 &mdash; implemented abstract player as well as basic human player skeleton
 0.0.3 &mdash; begun implementation for game playouts
+0.0.4 &mdash; able to do multiple playouts of the game 0.0.5 &mdash; able to keep track of cards played for each round

 ### Version Goals